 Students have a right to create and participate in clubs, teams, and student organizations and a responsibility to become familiar with appropriate MCPS rules that affect their ability to participate.
+MCPS Virtual Academy students have the opportunity to participate in in-person extracurricular clubs, interscholastic athletic teams, and student organizations at their primary school of enrollment.

-MCPS offers a comprehensive interscholastic athletics program open to all students who satisfy MCPS and Maryland Public Secondary Schools Athletic Association eligibility requirements.
+MCPS offers a comprehensive interscholastic athletics program open to all students who satisfy MCPS and Maryland Public Secondary School Athletic Association eligibility requirements.
 Students participating in interscholastic athletics are required to read health and safety-related information contained on the MCPS athletics web page www.montgomery schoolsmd.org/departments/athletics/.